-The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age.
-To be ‘diagnosed’ as going though the menopause, then you must not have had a period for at least 12 months.
-In the UK, the average age for a woman to reach the menopause is 51.
+Menopause is a natural part of ageing that usually occurs between 45 and 55 years of age.
+To be ‘diagnosed’ as going through the menopause, then you must not have had a period for at least 12 months.
+In the UK, the average age for a woman to reach menopause is 51.
 With HRT being such a fight to get and not working for everyone, I’m interested in whether vitamins & supplements for Menopause can help.

-Interestingly when women talk about going through the menopause, then usually this is actually the perimenopause: the years when your hormones start to fluctuate, but you are still having periods.
+Interestingly when women talk about going through menopause, then usually this is actually perimenopause: the years when your hormones start to fluctuate, but you are still having periods.

-Also interestingly the NHS do not refer to ‘perimenopause’ at all…
+Also interestingly the NHS does not refer to ‘perimenopause’ at all…

 Symptoms of Perimenopause / Menopause